CNAG-Biomedical-Informatics/convert-pheno/docs/README.md

 # Convert-Pheno Documentation

 !!!
 Bug "Disclaimer"
-    This software is still in development phase.
+    This software is still in development (beta) phase.
 Further testing and refinement are required before it can be considered fully operational.
 Until then, it is not recommended to use it in any production environments.

 Welcome to the documentation for **Convert-Pheno**!